 - 5.3.3 The proposed internal road network has been designed in accordance with Cumbria County Council's Development Design Guide.
-The internal road network has been designed to encourage low vehicle speeds, thus creating a pedestrian and cycle friendly environment. - 5.3.4 The proposed layout features two short sections of 'shared surface' for access to the properties within the site.
-These roads will be designed as shared private driveways and will be 4.2 metres wide.
-Each road will provide access to five residential dwellings.
-There will be seven dwelling fronting either Chaucer Avenue or Croadalla Avenue with driveways and footways providing direct access to these roads.
+The internal road network has been designed to encourage low vehicle speeds, thus creating a pedestrian and cycle friendly environment. - 5.3.4 The proposed layout features a short section of 'shared surface' for access to the properties within the site.
+This road will be designed as shared private driveways and will be 4.2 metres wide.
+The road will provide access to the parking associated with six residential dwellings.
+There will be nine dwelling fronting either Chaucer Avenue or Croadalla Avenue with driveways and footways providing direct access to these roads.